A list of people famous for starting and carrying out revolutions.

 V.Lenin (1870-1924) – Leader of Russian Revolution in 1917.
 He masterminded the Bolshevik revolution and became the first leader of the Soviet Union.

 Leon Trotsky (1879-1940) Marxist revolutionary.
 Trotsky was a key figure in the Russian revolution.
 He also advocated worldwide Marxist revolution.
-He was later assassinated on the orders of Stalin in Mexico.
+In 1940, he was assassinated on the orders of Stalin in Mexico.

 Martin Luther (1483 – 1546) – Key figure in the Protestant Reformation.
 Martin Luther challenged the power and abuses of the Catholic church, leading to a split in Christianity and the new Protestant movement, which placed greater importance on the Bible, and less on the church hierarchy.